gregcoxdev/WeedMapsCodingChallenge/README.md

-# Weedmaps Android Code Challenge!
+# Weedmaps Android Code Challenge Feedback

-# Challenge Feedback

 It was quite a challenge.
 Not as much in the technical aspect as trying not to get carried away with too many details.
 There is so much more that I could have done but I did not have time for.
 I easily put double the suggested hours into this project!
 I tried to stay as true to the linked dependencies as much as possible, even though some of them I had no prior experience with.
 For the dependencies that I have added (some being nicer UI, some being technical), I have included an explanation inside the build.gradle.
 That being said, I can understand why the team went with Koin over Dagger after learning about it while implementing.
 It was a great learning experience.